 When macular edema effects or threatens vision, treatment is typically recommended.

-Laser treatment for macular edema is a painless in-office procedure.
-Laser light is applied to the areas of leakage.
-The goal of laser treatment is to decrease the swelling by diminishing the leakage, and therefore, stop the loss of vision.
+Laser Treatment for macular edema is a painless in-office procedure during which laser energy is applied to areas of leakage.
+The goal is to decrease the swelling by diminishing leakage, thereby stopping the loss of vision.
 Most, but not all, patients show a beneficial response to laser treatment.
-In some patients multiple laser treatments are required.
-Even when laser treatment successfully seals the leaking vessels, new areas of leakage may arise later.
+In some cases, multiple laser treatments are required.
+Even when laser treatment successfully seals leaking vessels, new areas of leakage may arise later.

-Intraviteal Drug Therapy may be recommended to treat macular edema.
+Intraviteal Drug Therapy is frequently recommended for treating macular edema.
 The goal of these injections is to make the retinal vessels less leaky.
-These injections are very effective and can improve vision in many cases.
-In some patients with diabetic macular edema, a series of intraocular injections over a long period of time (sometimes years) is the most effective way of managing diabetic macular edema.
+This treatment, administered at 6-8 week intervals, is very effective and can improve vision in many cases.
+In some patients, macular edema resolves completely following a brief series of intravitreal injections.
+Other, more severe diabetics, may require a more prolonged treatment regimen, sometimes lasting years.
+Intravitreal drug therapy has been proven to be the most successful way of managing diabetic macular edema.

-Vitrectomy Surgery is effective at treating diabetic macular edema.
-During vitrectomy, the vitreous gel is removed.
-Fibrous membranes on the surface of the macula are removed with microscopic forceps.
-Most patients experience decrease in macular edema and improvement in vision.
+Vitrectomy Surgery is effective for patients with diabetic macular edema.
+During this procedure, the vitreous gel is removed.
+Fibrous membranes on the macula surface are also removed with the use of microscopic forceps.
+Following surgery, most patients experience a decrease in macular edema, along with improved vision.

 Treatment of PDR

-Laser Treatment is the first line of treatment for PDR.
-Unlike limited focal laser for macular edema, PDR requires a more global treatment.
-This is called Pan-Retinal Photocoagulation (PRP).
-PRP treats the peripheral retina and causes abnormal blood vessels to shrink.
-Although PRP can sometimes reduce night or side vision, it decreases the likelihood of bleeding, and can reduce the risk of severe visual loss by up to 50%.
-PRP laser is an in-office procedure and is often carried out over several sessions.
+Laser Treatment is primarily used for PDR.
+Unlike limited focal laser for macular edema, this condition requires a more global treatment called Pan-Retinal Photocoagulation (PRP).
+PRP treats the peripheral retina, causing abnormal blood vessels to shrink.
+Although PRP can sometimes reduce night or side vision, it decreases the likelihood of bleeding, thereby reducing the risk of severe visual loss by up to 50%.
+PRP laser is an in-office procedure, often carried out over several sessions.